 Just for a little bit of insight, I am also an A level student and manage my blog alongside.
 I don’t earn megabucks from my blog, however I do earn some money now and again through sponsorships and commission, and I do try to put in as much effort to my social media as I would a job.
 In my opinion, hard work is the direct route to success so I do put a hell of a lot of effort into this corner of the internet and I would like to hope that one day I am earning enough from this so I can see it as my job.
 That’s a long way off yet though!

-Warning: this is going to be an incredibly long post, so get comfy!
+Warning: this behind the scenes post is going to be incredibly long, so get comfy!

 Now onto the photos.
 I love taking photos and that is one of the main reasons why I started my blog, so I could share more photos than I could on social media.
 I take all of my photos with my Olympus pen EPL7 or sometimes my IPhone.
 It is the complete ‘typical blogger’ camera but I have had it nearly three years now and it hasn’t failed me once.
 I adore how it takes photos, and I would also recommend investing in the 45mm lense.
 It changes the way you take photos and it ups the quality massively when you use a camera.